joebew42/ex_chat/README.md

 ### DOING

-- Extract a collaborator for the `WebSocketClient` that will be responsible to understand if there is an existing user_session for a given access_token

 ### TODO

-- Try to write unit tests for `WebSocketClient`
+- Document the collaboration between `WebSocketClient` and the `AuthenticationService` through tests
+- Provide an In Memory implementation of the `AuthenticationService` (?)
 - In the `WebSocketClient` module we consider to remove the duplication of `websocket_info({_session_id, chatroom_name, message}, req, state)` and `websocket_info({chatroom_name, message}, req, state)`
   - Maybe we can introduce a `system-user-id` ??????!!!!!
 - Introduce the [ping/pong mechanism](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive) between client and server in order to unsubscribe and disconnect a client due inactivity